aptos-labs/developer-docs/docs/reference/glossary.md

 ### Transaction (or Move) Script

 - Each transaction submitted by a user includes a **transaction script**.
-- These transactions, also know as Move scripts, represent the operations a client submits to a validator.
+- These transactions, also known as Move scripts, represent the operations a client submits to a validator.
 - The operation could be a request to move coins from user A to user B, or it could involve interactions with published [Move modules](#move-module) (smart contracts).
 - The transaction script is an arbitrary program that interacts with resources published in the global storage of the Aptos blockchain by calling the procedures of a module.
 It encodes the logic for a transaction.
 - A single transaction script can send funds to multiple recipients and invoke procedures from several different modules.